vznd/selenium-webdriver-tests/README.md

 String originalWindow = driver.getWindowHandle();
 ```

-* [To cover] Get all opened windows identifiers and store it to a variable
+* [Covered] Get all opened windows identifiers and store it to a variable
 ```java
 Set<String> allWindows = driver.getWindowHandles();
 ```